ivanp7/cl-multiagent-system/README.md

 Initialization and accessors body code can use `self` binding, which is assigned to the entity instance itself.

-### Agent
+### Agent and message

-The library includes an agent facility to help develop multiagent systems.
+The library includes an `agent` and `message` facilities to help develop multiagent system models.
+An agent wraps a thread object and contains associated action functions and data.
+Agents can be started, stopped and killed, can receive/send messages from/to other agents.

-The code in `agent.lisp` is self-documentary and could be considered as an example of use of `define-synchronized-entity`.
+The code in `agent.lisp` is self-documentary.
+The interested reader is invited to get acquainted with the implementation themselves.

 ### Synchronized queue

-As a bonus, the library provides public interface to synchronized queues (see `queue.lisp` for details).
+As a bonus, the library provides public interface to synchronized queues.
+A queue are protected with a mutex.

+List of supported operations (see `queue.lisp` for details):

+* testing for emptiness;

+* accessing first and last elements;

+* pushing and popping multiple elements.

 ## Author